iamaccosta/Feup-WSDL/scripts/README.md

 # Information about the Scripts

+To test every feature you must use 'Barcelona' or 'barcelona' as `<city-name>`.

+---

 ### DBPedia Static Data
 The script `dbpedia_static.py` collects the static data required for a city.
 - description